 reached, the first stage of negative conditions is encountered, for any further arousal will lead to a

-of additional stress, followed by exhaustion, illness and possible breakdown if arousal is not
+additional stress, followed by exhaustion, illness and possible breakdown if arousal is not decreased.

-decreased.
-The point at which the rising curve starts to tip downward is not predictable, for it
+The point at which the rising curve starts to tip downward is not predictable, for it depends entirely on

-can easily be determined.
-The thresholds are the points at which events begin to affect us and
+easily be determined.
+The thresholds are the points at which events begin to affect us and vary with

-vary with time, the individual, the condition of the person, and the environment.
-Because of the
+time, the individual, the condition of the person, and the environment.
+Because of the tremendous

-ability to function effectively only becomes impaired when stress levels change greatly in degree,
+effectively only becomes impaired when stress levels change greatly in degree, intensity, or frequency.

-The delicate balance between stress and coping is destroyed when one more problem is piled on
+The delicate balance between stress and coping, is destroyed when one more "problem" is piled on top

-top of all the others (the straw that broke the camel's back).
-The tensions become too great and
+of all the others (the straw that broke the camel's back).
+The tensions become too great and lead to

-lead to breakdown; perhaps because of an infection, an emotional disorder, or because the physical
+breakdown; perhaps because of an infection, an emotional disorder, or because the physical strength

-strength to struggle decreases.
-Under these conditions the body becomes incapable of producing
+to struggle decreases.
+Under these conditions the body becomes incapable of producing any more

-any more defence hormones to respond to any additional stress.
-This inability to cope brings total
+defence hormones to respond to any additional stress.
+This inability to cope brings total chaos to

-chaos to the system and resistance to disease is so reduced that the likelihood of contracting a
+the system and resistance to disease is so reduced that the likelihood of contracting a physical illness

 Stress can be divided into three phases: shock, mobilization for controlling it, and breakdown.

-There are events we consider as "shocking", and others which we don't think of this way (we
+are events we consider as "shocking", and others which we don't think of this way (we saw the

-The body cannot make such distinctions, it simply responds to whatever incoming stimuli it
+The body cannot make such distinctions, it simply responds to whatever incoming stimuli the MIND

-time represents a shock to the body, just as being robbed or assaulted would.
-Thus our ability to
+represents a shock to the body, just as being robbed or assaulted would.
+Thus our ability to function

 - Attitude: Holding onto hurts brings fixation: